continue567/csv2fbx/README.md

 Notice:
 only support x64 compile version and you should config the include and lib directory of the fbxsdk from autodesk

+you need to change the string name according to your first row of data created from Renderdoc